-Visitors can watch two polar bears gracefully swim above their heads in the Arctic Ring of Life’s 70-foot-long Frederick and Barbara Erb Polar Passage.
+Visitors can watch three polar bears gracefully swim above their heads in the Arctic Ring of Life’s 70-foot-long Frederick and Barbara Erb Polar Passage.
 Female Talini was born at the Detroit Zoo in 2004.
 She can be identified by the scar on her nose.
 Male Nuka, also born in 2004, arrived in 2011 as a potential mate for Talini.
 He is the largest of the three.
 Female Tundra relocated to the Detroit Zoo in June 2016 after the Indianapolis Zoo permanently closed its polar bear exhibit.
 At 29, she is one of the oldest polar bears in captivity.

 The polar bears’ habitat includes grassy tundra, a freshwater pool, a “pack ice” area and a 190,000-gallon salt water pool.
 The Arctic Ring of Life is one of North America’s largest polar bear habitats, and also houses seals and arctic foxes.
 This state-of-the-art, interactive facility encompasses over 4 acres of outdoor and indoor habitats and was named the second-best exhibit at any zoo in the U.S. by The Intrepid Traveler’s guide to America’s Best Zoos.